eisental/RedstoneChips/circuitdocs/Shiftregister.md

 #### I/O setup
-* Should have 2 inputs and any number of outputs.
+* Should have 2 inputs.
+Can have any number of outputs.
 * Input pin 0: clock input
 * Input pint 1: data input